Fatality data collection method ::

 Police reports & legal documents

 On an annual basis, our nonprofit submits 5 to 30 FOIAs (public information requests) to collect police and coroner reports.
-Sometimes this involves fatal dog attacks the media has not covered or when the information released by police was very limited.
-Other times, we submit FOIAs to medical examiner offices when we suspect there are more dog bite fatalities in a jurisdiction.
-We also reach out to multiple sheriffs' departments in order to gain additional facts and confirmation.
+Sometimes this involves fatal dog attacks the media has not covered or when the information released by police was limited.
+Other times, we submit FOIAs to medical examiner offices when we suspect there are more dog bite fatalities in that jurisdiction.
+We also reach out to multiple police and sheriffs' departments to gain supplementary facts, including breed confirmation.

-In addition to FOIAs, we document legal and legislative materials that arise after a fatal dog attack, such as civil lawsuits, criminal filings and legislative actions.
-The results of a fatal mauling may include years of court proceedings.
-The civil claim after a Tennessee man was killed by pit bulls in 2010 took eight years to resolve in the courts and the conviction of a South Carolina dog owner after his pack of dogs killed a boy in 2006 was reinstated by the state supreme court in 2014.
+In addition to FOIAs, we document the legal and legislative materials that arise after a fatal dog mauling, such as civil lawsuits, criminal filings, and legislative actions.
+The results of a fatal dog attack may include years of court proceedings.
+The civil claim after a Tennessee man was killed by multiple pit bulls in 2010 took eight years to resolve in the courts.
+The conviction of a South Carolina dog owner after his pack of dogs killed a boy in 2006 was reinstated by the state supreme court in 2014.

 Legal document summary: